JairajJangle/react-native-visibility-sensor/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature or improvement for 'react-native-tree-multi-select'
+about: Suggest a feature or improvement for '@futurejj/react-native-visibility-sensor'
 title: "[FEAT-REQ]"
 labels: enhancement
 assignees: JairajJangle